 And so, there you have it!
 At the end of this post, you’ve now learned what types of YouTube videos you can start creating today so you can skyrocket your subscribers and grow your YouTube channel over the long run.

 Did you know that you can display all these YouTube video types on your site using Feeds for YouTube Pro?
-Using the plugin, you can easily embed multiple videos on your website — automatically.
+Using the plugin, you can easily embed responsive videos on your website — automatically.

 Take your YouTube channel to the next level with a user-friendly plugin like Feeds for YouTube Pro.